Covenant theology: Kline

 In opposition to the modern revisers, Meredith Kline reemphasized the idea of a covenant of works as expressed in the Westminster Confession of Faith 7.2 as a means to protect a gospel of grace.
-Kline writes:
+Kline wrote:

 Kline, Michael Horton, and others have sought to uphold the distinction of two sorts of covenant traditions: one based on merit, earned by obedience to law (works), and the other on promise (grace).
 While the consensus in Calvinist theology is that works are antithetical to grace as the means of justification, differences emerge in attempts to describe this antithesis.

 On the one hand, Calvinist theologians were more in line with Kline tend to say that works are ultimately the basis for grace, since God requires perfect upholding of the law for heavenly reward.
 Since this is understood to be an impossible task for the corrupted sinner, it is Christ who perfectly obeyed the law in fulfillment of the covenant of works.
 Jesus, earning the reward, graciously bestows it to His people (cf. Luke 22:29).
 For example, R. C. Sproul writes, "Man's relationship to God in creation was based on works.
 What Adam failed to achieve, Christ, the second Adam, succeeded in achieving.
 Ultimately the only way one can be justified is by works."
 The sinner is thus saved by Christ's works and not his own.
 Right standing before God is then due to an alien or imputed righteousness received by faith, not by personal faithfulness which is the fruition of salvation and not its ground.

 On the other hand, Calvinist theologians more in line with Murray tend to say that works were never meant to be the basis for grace, but that grace precedes the call for obedience.
 Consequently, works are the necessary response to grace and not the precondition for it.
 For example, Michael Williams writes, "The function of law within Scripture is the maintenance of relationship, not the creation of relationship.
 Legal obligation is not the precondition for life and relationship.
 Rather, life and relationship form the necessary environment for obligation."
 While this view still affirms the necessity of the merit of Christ, it departs from Kline's construal of merit as a fundamental principle of the covenant of works.